milesj/optimal/docs/predicates.md

 );
 ```

-Unions also support objects and unisons in parallel.
+Unions also support objects and shapes in unison.
 However, when using this approach, be sure that
 shapes are listed first so that they validate their shape early and exit the validation process.

 ```ts